vcsomor/alpine-golang-buildimage/README.md

 ========================

 This repository contains the sources for the following [docker](https://docker.io) base images:
-- [`lacion/alpine-golang-buildimage`]
+- [`vcsomor/alpine-golang-buildimage`]

 ## Usage

-This Image is intedend to be used in multi stage docker builds and is not for final or production use you can find more info about multistage build in this [blog post](https://www.critiqus.com/post/multi-stage-docker-builds/)
+This Image is intended to be used in multi-stage docker builds and is not for final or production use you can find more info about multistage build in this [blog post](https://www.critiqus.com/post/multi-stage-docker-builds/)

 ```
-FROM lacion/alpine-golang-buildimage
+FROM vcsomor/alpine-golang-buildimage

-ADD . /go/src/github.com/lacion/test
-WORKDIR /go/src/github.com/lacion/test

 RUN go build *.go